native-ly/native-icons/README.md

 ### IconsProvider

+IconsProvider allows you to set a global icon type for all icons.
+You don't need to use it.
+You can pass a type directly to the Icon component.
+When provider is set and type passed to Icon component, the type from context will be overwritten.

 | Name | Type   | Default | Description     | Available options                   |
 | ---- | ------ | ------- | --------------- | ----------------------------------- |
 | type | string | ` `     | Icons font type | [Icon Types](#available-icon-types) |